OpShin/opshin-starter-kit/README.md

 cat keys/owner.addr
 ```

-After requesting ADA for the owner, send some ADA to the beneficiary.
-The receiver address needs a small amount of ADA
+After requesting ada for the owner, send some ada to the beneficiary.
+The receiver address needs a small amount of ada
 in order to provide it as collateral when unlocking the funds later.

 ```bash